The Common Causes of Male Yeast Infections

 Men are prone to refrigerator snacking, my father was a big man and couldn’t resist a snack most nights.
 He was always on the hunt for something out of the kitchen cupboards (usually home baking, cookies, a chocolate bar, etc) or out of the refrigerator (ice cream, cold cuts, sausages, left-overs, etc).
 Dad had a bad case of candida yeast infection and had several trips to the doctor and was also referred to the gastroenterologist due to his constant diarrhoea, gas and bloating.
 He was always scratching his groin and I can remember the copious gas and his moldy feet were very offensive at times.

 Do you snack?
 Are the yeasts “calling your name” at night or after a meal, are you the guy who wants something sweet quite regularly?
 Then you will almost certainly have a yeast infection.
-Bear this in mind: that snack you took from the refrigerator which was left overnight has probably started to grow molds and spores on it.
+Remember this: the junk food you grabbed out of the fridge which had been left the night before has most likely started to cultivate molds and spores on it.
 You probably didn’t warm it thoroughly in that microwave and bingo – you just transferred bugs into your susceptible digestive tract.
 More yeast, and so the cycle continues on.
 The yeast parasite demands to be fed on a regular basis and you will more than likely feed it, until you realize you have it, and do something about it.
 This will only come when you have read about a yeast infection or actually had a stool analysis which screens for candida.
 You had a BIG problem if your stool test can actually culture candida, which tells me you are passing live and active yeast into your bowel motions.

 The common food products in your fridge are universally contaminated with molds and fungus.
 We all unknowingly eat them thinking they are perfectly safe, they maybe to those with a strong digestion, but for those with a yeast infection they are food.
-Yeast is naturally occurring in your body, and it is only when the good bacteria to yeast ratio in your digestive system becomes unbalanced, allowing the yeast fungi to thrive which then spread to other parts of your body.
+Yeast is actually naturally developing in your system, and it’s only when the beneficial bacteria to yeast percentage gets out of balance inside your digestive tract allowing the fungus to flourish which then spread to other parts of your body.